“Mr. Guy?” TM asked softly.

-Now the Doctor dismissed everyone and led Guy, TM, and Ed to the comptroller’s office to continue investigations.
-But there proved to be no easy solution.
-No one could find fault with TM’s actions, and the websites it and the perpetrator had used were reputable.
+There was no easy solution.
+No one faulted TM’s actions, and the websites were reputable.
 All the machine could say was: “Either it was hacked from a database by someone I do not know, or it was hacked or scavenged by someone here at TLC….
 Why would a person do either thing…?”

 “Well, TM,” Doc said at last, “take the rest of the day to investigate.
 Look at the TLC security logs and your own wanderings for a possible way someone could have gotten your card number, and we will do the same. …And you don’t know where the exercise machine is?”

 After a few moments’ reflection, Doc put the affair entirely into the machine’s hands.
 What could go wrong?

 “I’m leaving this all to you,” he said.
 “Where did the exercise machine go?
 Start investigating there.
 Call the shipper.
 Was it delivered?
 Build a history of the events—all the way back to the purchase, if possible.”

 After the machine had toddled off, he anticipated Forest’s comments and said, “Eddie, see whether there are any other bogus charges on that card, of course.”

 “There aren’t any,” said Forest.
 After a moment the comptroller observed: “You’ve got that ‘cunning plan’ look, Maynard.
 What is it?”